-18 DR. JANET SMYLIE: We are working on it, 19 and there are different results for each of the sites.
-20 So, there is Our Health Counts Inuit Ottawa, right, which 21 is just getting published.
-And then there is Our Health 22 Counts First Nations Hamilton, which has been published 23 and the report is publicly available.
-Our Health Counts 24 Toronto, you can find the fact sheets.
-And then Our 25 Health Counts London, which we are releasing this Friday, in two days.
+DR. JANET SMYLIE: We are working on it, and there are different results for each of the sites.
+So, there is Our Health Counts Inuit Ottawa, right, which is just getting published.
+And then there is Our Health Counts First Nations Hamilton, which has been published and the report is publicly available.
+Our Health Counts Toronto, you can find the fact sheets.
+And then Our Health Counts London, which we are releasing this Friday, in two days.
 So, yes, I would say -- we are now working on Our Health Counts Kenora and Thunder Bay.
 So, we are looking to try to get some more information.

-4 One thing is, in addition to people moving 5 to communities -- so common reasons that people move to 6 community are to access education and health services, and 7 we are going to drill down on that a little bit because, 8 remember, it is a big health survey.
-We found that a lot 9 of people were moving within cities; right?
-And, 10 particularly, in the southern cities that actually -- like 11 a significant number of people are permanent residents of 12 the cities.
-But, actually, in Our Health Counts First 13 Nations Hamilton, people had moved, like, three to five 14 times -- 60 percent of the people have moved three to five 15 times in the past five years.
+One thing is, in addition to people moving to communities -- so common reasons that people move to community are to access education and health services, and we are going to drill down on that a little bit because, remember, it is a big health survey.
+We found that a lot of people were moving within cities; right?
+And, particularly, in the southern cities that actually -- like a significant number of people are permanent residents of the cities.
+But, actually, in Our Health Counts First Nations Hamilton, people had moved, like, three to five times -- 60 percent of the people have moved three to five times in the past five years.

-16 So, there is a concept again that as First Nations people in particular, there has actually -- it has 17 been written, it is called churning.
-It is in the 18 19 academic literature, and it is this idea that people are 20 maybe back and forth from and on reserve First Nations 21 community to the city; right?
-And, of course, with Inuit 22 living in Ottawa, there are strong connections to northern 23 communities, and that is, again, a very unique situation.
-24 But, what we are finding in our studies is 25 it is actually saying that there is a significant number of First Nations, Inuit and Métis people who are actually resident in the city and moving around the cities as well.
-And, we suspect that is because it is hard to find affordable and stable housing in the city.
+So, there is a concept again that as First Nations people in particular, there has actually -- it has been written, it is called churning.
+It is in the academic literature, and it is this idea that people are maybe back and forth from and on reserve First Nations community to the city; right?
+And, of course, with Inuit living in Ottawa, there are strong connections to northern communities, and that is, again, a very unique situation.

+But, what we are finding in our studies is it is actually saying that there is a significant number

-5 And, people are experiencing significant 6 financial challenges and housing challenges, because the 7 other thing that we found in Our Health Counts Toronto, 8 for example, is over 80 percent, 8 out of 10 people were 9 living below the low income cut-off, and 25 percent, 1 out 10 of 4 people, was actually homeless, functionally homeless, 11 and that is very different than what the Census says.
-12 But, that is because we think that -- we said a lot of 13 people, like at least half of the Indigenous people are 14 not doing the Census.
-We also think there is a bias in 15 the Census.
+And, people are experiencing significant financial challenges and housing challenges, because the other thing that we found in Our Health Counts Toronto, for example, is over 80 percent, 8 out of 10 people were living below the low income cut-off, and 25 percent, 1 out of 4 people, was actually homeless, functionally homeless, and that is very different than what the Census says.

+But, that is because we think that -- we said a lot of people, like at least half of the Indigenous people are not doing the Census.
+We also think there is a bias in the Census.

-16 So, the people that do, do the Census are more likely to be stable in their home.
-And, if you are 17 18 more likely to be stable in your home, you are more likely 19 to have access to money.
-So, the people that are not 20 doing the Census are the people that are having unmet 21 needs and experiencing hard disparities in the social 22 determinants of health.
+So, the people that do, do the Census are more likely to be stable in their home.
+And, if you are more likely to be stable in your home, you are more likely to have access to money.
+So, the people that are not doing the Census are the people that are having unmet needs and experiencing hard disparities in the social determinants of health.
 That is called a sampling bias.

-23 MS. MELISSA CERNIGOY: Okay.
+MS. MELISSA CERNIGOY: Okay.
 Thank you.

 Just one more question then.
-You spoke yesterday to disruptors, and that one of the most disruptive has been underestimating Indigenous ways of living and experience, and replacing it with other models.
+You spoke yesterday to

+disruptors, and that one of the most disruptive has been

+underestimating Indigenous ways of living and experience, and replacing it with other models.
 You said that this can be seen in federal health policy.
 Can you give some examples of what you are referring to for federal health policy?